+Atwood claims that her work The Handmaid’s Tale is a classic dystopia, partly drawing inspiration from George Orwell’s 1984.
+The author notes that much has been written about the “natural” inferiority of women, mainly by philosophers and founders of religions upon whose ideas Western society is based.
+Atwood sought to write a dystopia from a female perspective.
+The crux of the author’s criticism is directed towards the male interpretation of the Biblical text, which she associates in the novel with the ruling group in “The Republic of Gilead.”
+Atwood contends that the background for writing the novel was drawn from a variety of sources, including not a few from recent history, such as the Puritan era in New England, Ceaușescu’s dictatorship in Romania, the policy of polygamy for SS men, and the junta period in Argentina.
+An additional influence is, of course, the Bible, that complex creation that began as a collection of scrolls written in different periods by different authors that later became one book containing many conflicting messages.
+It conveys support for widows, orphans, the poor, and slaves, alongside these the destruction of enemies including curses for generations.
+In The Handmaid’s Tale, the ostensible literal interpretation of the Bible serves to control women for political reasons.

 The book addresses a slew of questions fundamental to feminism: the relationships present between women, the reproductive role and the ability to procreate, sexuality, subjugation, violence against women and opposition to it, and a series of forewarnings that we must heed.
 Atwood calls upon all of us not to ignore the systemic unfairness, violence, and discrimination against women:

 We lived, as usual, by ignoring… Nothing changes instantaneously: in a gradually heating bathtub you’d be boiled to death before you knew it.
 There were stories in the newspapers of course … but they were about other women, and the men who did such things were other men.
 None of them were the men we knew… We were the people who were not in the papers.
 We lived in the blank white spaces at the edges of print.”

-The connection to biblical narratives in this work is evident.
 Throughout the novel, Atwood weaves many biblical concepts, names, and motifs relating to the status of women into the novel, with a particular focus on the concept of the handmaid whose sole function is childbearing.
-The author returns from the fictional future to the biblical past from which, among other components, Western culture developed and reminds us that this past has not vanished entirely.
-It remains present in the deep structure of the culture.
-In this article, I will take a deep dive into the biblical past that functions as the background to this story, always keeping in mind the critical understanding that arises from the interweaving of these motifs.
+The role of the Bible in the Republic of Gilead is not clear.
+The Bible is locked in a special wooden box, becoming a totem of the totalitarian system in every household.
+Not everyone has access to it.
+Daily life in the state is based on principles claimed by its founders to be rooted in the biblical model.
+The society is controlled by a male elite relying on the precedents of the patriarchal history of Israel and the first letter to Timothy by Paul.
+The author returns from the fictional future to the Christian-Jewish past from which Western culture, among others, developed and reminds us that this past, with its potential for extreme interpretations, has not vanished entirely.
+It remains present in the culture.
+In this article, I will delve into the radical interpretation of the Bible adopted by the leadership of the Republic of Gilead in the novel, to the narratives and motifs that appear in the biblical text that function as the background to this story, always keeping in mind the critical understanding that arises from the interweaving of these motifs.